jostrm/azure-enterprise-scale-ml/documentation/v2/10_index.md

 ## 23) `Templates: DataOps`: CoreTeam usage for DataOps via PIPELINE templates
 Here you can find HOWTO guides for the ESML CoreTeam,  its Dataingestion team within the CoreTeam.

+## 24) `End-2-End setup tutorial: AIFactory (4-8 hours)`
+Here is an end-2-end setup turorial.
+- Estimated time is 2-4 hours, to have the full AIFactory automation configured
+- AIFactory Common DEV + the 1st ESMLProject (type: ESML)

+After the setup, you can simply click on a pipeline to provision 1 or 250 AIFactory project architectures, of type ESML or ESGenAI.

 # 30) Usage: Dashboard, Available Tools & Services, DataOps, MLOps, Access options to AIFactory (ProjectTeam)
 Here you can find HOWTO guides for a ESML ProjectTeam, including its DataOps, MLOps, supported use cases, accelerated use cases.